Go back

 How Executable Runbooks Work

-by Matthew Speidel Nov 22, 2017
+NB author by Matthew Speidel Nov 22, 2017

 An Executable Runbook is a programmable set of procedures, which can be used by anyone to automatically collect and analyze specific network data.
 Like traditional playbooks, Executable Runbooks provide a way for tribal leaders to document their knowledge and share it across the team.
 What makes Executable Runbooks different is that the entire procedure can be executed leveraging automation.
 For all their power, runbooks are incredibly easy to build and use.
-Just follow a simple formula:
+Just follow a simple formula.

 Part 1: How to Build a Runbook